Require all providers to report IMMEDIATELY to the CCAP agency:

 Incidents that must be reported are:

-The department is developing an optional form for providers and CCAP agencies to use to report these incidents.
+The Death, Serious Injury, Maltreatment Report Form (DHS-7583) can be used by providers and CCAP agencies to report these incidents.
+This is an optional form.
 Reports can also be made using other methods.

 In addition, require legal non-licensed providers to report all changes that require reauthorization.
 See Chapter 11.24 (Provider reauthorization).